 A certified translation must be dated and include details of the translator/translation agency (name and contact details), their signature and confirmation that it is an accurate translation of the original documents.

-If you intend to come to the UK for more than 6 months, you will need to pay a healthcare surcharge as part of your Tier 4 visa application.
+If you intend to come to the UK for more than 6 months, you will need to pay a health care surcharge as part of your student visa application.
 You pay the surcharge as part of the visa online application process.

 You’ll be asked by the UK Government to provide your biometric information as part of your visa application when you attend your Visa Application Centre.